HuiXu12/OncoTwin/README.md

 ![Pipeline overview](figures/pipeline.png)

 ## Key Features
-1. Digital twin bridging real-world and trial data: OncoTwin integrates real-world data from MD Anderson with two prospective trial cohorts (Phase III ALTA-1L and Phase II BrightStar) to enable robust risk stratification, calibrated individualized survival prediction, and virtual control-arm simulation in clinical trials.
+**1. Digital twin bridging real-world and trial data:** OncoTwin integrates real-world data from MD Anderson with two prospective trial cohorts (Phase III ALTA-1L and Phase II BrightStar) to enable robust risk stratification, calibrated individualized survival prediction, and virtual control-arm simulation in clinical trials.
-2. Multimodal, longitudinal modeling with clinically accessible inputs: OncoTwin lev-erages whole-body 3D tumor burden, routine blood tests, and clinical demographics across baseline, early on-treatment, and delta timepoints, yielding interpretable and readi-ly translatable clinical insights.
+**2. Multimodal, longitudinal modeling with clinically accessible inputs:** OncoTwin lev-erages whole-body 3D tumor burden, routine blood tests, and clinical demographics across baseline, early on-treatment, and delta timepoints, yielding interpretable and readi-ly translatable clinical insights.
-3. Trial-integrated clinical applications: Within the Phase II BrightStar trial, OncoTwin simulated a brigatinib-only control arm to estimate the treatment effect of LCT, and used simulation-based resampling to determine stable sample size thresholds.
+**3. Trial-integrated clinical applications:** Within the Phase II BrightStar trial, OncoTwin simulated a brigatinib-only control arm to estimate the treatment effect of LCT, and used simulation-based resampling to determine stable sample size thresholds.
 Individualized treatment-effect estimates further highlight its potential for adaptive and evidence-guided trial design.
-4. Biological and therapeutic insight: Beyond aggregate endpoints, OncoTwin revealed early-response heterogeneity between TKI generations, with second-generation TKIs achieving superior whole-body and organ-specific responses, and enabled TKI-specific risk stratification to support more granular treatment strategies.
+**4. Biological and therapeutic insight:** Beyond aggregate endpoints, OncoTwin revealed early-response heterogeneity between TKI generations, with second-generation TKIs achieving superior whole-body and organ-specific responses, and enabled TKI-specific risk stratification to support more granular treatment strategies.
-5. Spatially resolved disease modeling:  By capturing inter-patient differences, OncoT-win quantified not only whole-body but also organ-specific tumor burden dynamics, providing a foundation for organ adaptive therapeutic strategies and a deeper under-standing of site-specific resistance.
+**5. Spatially resolved disease modeling:**  By capturing inter-patient differences, OncoT-win quantified not only whole-body but also organ-specific tumor burden dynamics, providing a foundation for organ adaptive therapeutic strategies and a deeper under-standing of site-specific resistance.

 ## Installation
 To install the development version of OncoTwin using pip, run the following command: